kordan/moodle-mod_surveypro/README.md

 - Limit the input range of each item at the item level.
 - Use "classic" surveys like COLLES, ATTLS, Critical Incidents.
 - Have COLLES built using radio buttons or select items.
-- Automatic drop of abandoned responses.
 - Choose whether the label or value of checkboxes and selects should be in the response export file.
 - Get positional answers of ticks in checkbox questions in the response export file.
-- Mark items for form population to search among submitted responses.
+- Mark items to include in the search form to search among submitted responses.
-- Have a surveypro from a mastertemplate offering the multilanguage feature.
+- Have a surveypro from a mastertemplate offering the multi-language feature.
 - Open a period of risk in which "what should not be allowed" is allowed.
 To explain it better: a surveypro is online.
 Users started to submit their responses.
 I found an error.
 I need to correct it but... take care: if you edit an already submitted surveypro you risk to make a mess.
 What happens to already submitted answers if you add or drop an item?
 What happen to answers if you change the number or the content or the options of a select?
 Well it is really dangerous BUT if you know what you are doing and you really need to make changes (I did it only once in 10 years) you can ask to surveypro a "risky modification period" in which you are allowed to do what, generally, you shouldn't do.

 **Submission**